ThiagoBarradas/serilog-builder/README.md

 ## Did you like it?
 Please, make a donate :)

-if you liked this project, please make a contribution and help to keep this and other initiatives, send me some Satochis.
+If you liked this project, please make a contribution and help to keep this and other initiatives, send me some Satochis.

 BTC Wallet: `1G535x1rYdMo9CNdTGK3eG6XJddBHdaqfX`